MyCompanyWorks.com

 How to File a DBA in New Jersey

-• Search your desired business name in the New Jersey Business Entity Name Search.
+• Run your potential business name through the New Jersey Business Entity Name Search to prevent conflicts.

 To obtain an EIN you can apply online with the IRS or via IRS Form SS-4.